ntrezowan/the-plain/_posts/2017-07-31-patching-updating-sharepoint-2016.md

 Go to `CA > General Application Settings > Farm Search Administration > Search Server Application` and now `Administrative Status` will show as `Paused: for external request`.

 4. Remove the web fronts from load balancer and install the update on the web fronts first.
 This way, if we encounter any issue after patching, it will not break any of the application servers.
 Reboot the web fronts if necessary.
 After reboot, check if the updates are properly installed by going to `Control Panel > Program and Features > View Installed Updates`.
-Also, open CA from the web fronts to see if IIS is working or not.
+Also, open CA from the web fronts to see if IIS is working or not

 5. Install the update in Application Servers and reboot if necessary.
 After reboot, check if the updates are properly installed by going to `Control Panel > Program and Features > View Installed Updates`.
-Also, open CA from the application servers to see if IIS is working or not.
+Also, open CA from the application servers to see if IIS is working or not

 6. Remove `WSS_Logging` database from Availability Group if there are two SQL servers in a cluster with Always On Availability